mat-0/Tools.TheChels.uk/_pages/template-interview.md

 - For senior hires I'd ask what stopped them from changing it?
 - What's their preferred way of working, ensemble? pair? alone?
 TDD?
 BDD?

 ## Q3 What's your approach to testing?
-And can you talk us through a recent bug and its resolution.
+And can you talk us through a recent bug and its resolution

 - Looking for test pyramid knowledge and different testing types and then a deep dive into a bug.
 - A good follow up is if a test was added to the regression or what would they do differently next time.